lucianourgal/centralize-portraits/README.md

 # Notes
-face-recognition.js package doesnt work in node >= 12.
+ - face-recognition.js package doesnt work in node >= 12.
 Try node version 8 (use nvm to have multiple nodeJS installs) <br>
+ - Make sure you have CMake and Visual Studio 2017 installed <br>
+ - npm install can be tricky since face-recognition library has lots of depedencies <br>

 # Usage
  - Update folder variable <br>
  - nvm use 8.17.X <br>
+ - npm install <br>
  - node index.ts <br>